minjechoi/minjechoi.github.io/_publications/2021-relationships.md

 ---
 title: "More than meets the tie: Examining the Role of Interpersonal Relationships in Social Networks"
 collection: publications
-permalink: /publication/2021-relationships
+permalink: /publications/2021-relationships
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'
 date: June 2021
-venue: "forthcoming in ICWSM '21"
+venue: 'forthcoming in ICWSM 2021'

 [comment]: <> (paperurl: 'http://academicpages.github.io/files/paper3.pdf')

 ---

+This paper is about the number 1.
+The number 2 is left for future work.

 [comment]: <> (This paper is about the number 3.
 The number 4 is left for future work.)